drfknoble/tensorflow_projects/saving_and_loading/README.md

-# graph_visualisation
+# saving_and_loading

-In this project, I show you how to visualise a TensorFlow graph.
-We'll start simple and show how we can make a basic graph, compute some basic equations, then display what our graph looks like via TensorBoard.
+In this project, I show you how to save and load a TensorFlow graph.
+Here, we'll extend the work done in the [visualisation]() project.

 # Table of Contents